- Number of Plays: 4

 During my first play of Project L, someone at my table exclaimed “This is just like Splendor!” which initially I agreed with.
 It had the same gameplay beats of choosing easy puzzles to build up your engine to effectively to accomplish the much harder goals.
 But after a few more plays of Project L, I’ve changed my tune.
 While Project L is reminiscent of other engine building games (like Splendor), it lacks the persistent benefits, which I feel is a very significant part of Splendor’s appeal.
 In Splendor you can amass a dozen or more gems and just take bigger and bigger cards for free, or at a steep discount.
 Project L on the other hand only gives you more pieces to play with (with the biggest pieces taking up 4 squares in a puzzle).
 Having more pieces is absolutely useful, but if you spend too much time just getting pieces, you’ll be left in the dust when it comes to scoring points at the end of the game.

-It’s almost impossible to see the pattern on the back for the white tiles
+It’s almost impossible to see the pattern on the back of the white tiles

 The end of Project L arrives quickly.
 By the time players start pulling from the harder (or rather, larger) black tiles, everyone generally has enough pieces to play with and have settled into the routine of “take puzzles, master action”.
 The stack of tiles depletes quickly and suddenly the end of the game is triggered.
 Everyone gets one last action, then finishing touches, then the game is over.